 Mr. Umstead was a quarterfinalist in the 2010 International Vocal Competition 's-Hertogenbosch, a member of the World Federation of International Music Competitions, and in 2008 was a finalist in the American Bach Society's 5th Biennial Vocal Competition.
 Randall is active as a recitalist and has taught masterclasses throughout the United States and in South Africa.

-Mr. Umstead currently serves as an Associate Professor of Voice and Chair of the Division of Vocal Studies at Baylor University.
-He holds both the Doctor of Musical Arts and the Master of Music degree from the University of Cincinnati College-Conservatory of Music, where he was a student of Barbara Honn, as well as the Bachelor of Music degree in voice from Oklahoma Baptist University.
+Mr. Umstead currently holds the Charles W. Evans Chair in Voice at Baylor University, where he serves as Associate Dean for Academic Affairs and Associate Professor of Voice in the School of Music.
+He also serves as Chair of the Baylor University Faculty Senate.
+Dr. Umstead holds both the Doctor of Musical Arts and the Master of Music degree from the University of Cincinnati College-Conservatory of Music, as well as the Bachelor of Music degree in voice from Oklahoma Baptist University.
 Randall’s students have been winners, finalists and semifinalists in both chapter and regional NATS (National Association of Teachers of Singing) student auditions, and in 2009 he was selected for the NATS Intern Program.
-He also serves as Treasurer-Registrar for the Texoma region and is President of the Dallas-Fort Worth Chapter of NATS.
+Dr. Umstead current serves as Texoma Region Governor for NATS, and is a member of the NATS Board of Directors.